The Best Fat Separators for Soups and Gravies

 BEST OVERALL: Cuisipro 4 Cup Fat Separator

-Made of BPA-free tritan plastic, the 4-Cup Fat Separator from Cuisipro has many thoughtful features without unnecessarily complicating the process.
+Made of BPA-free tritan plastic, the Cuisipro has many thoughtful features without unnecessarily complicating the process.
 The jar features a screening lid through which the liquid is poured, which filters out large lumps and chunks.
 Once the liquid is inside, the fat will rise to the top while the gravy or broth remains at the bottom.
 Once the separation is complete, users press an ergonomic lever on the handle and the defatted liquid dispenses out of the bottom of the jar until the lever is released, leaving the fat in the container.
 The benefit of this separating method is that the fat is not agitated during pouring, so it doesn’t re-mix into the liquid.
 The fat can then be poured out through the spout built into the lid.
 The entire assembly comes apart into three pieces for easy cleaning in the sink or top rack of the dishwasher.
 This combined method ensures lump-free drippings with a maximum amount of fat removed and an easy cleanup.

-ALSO CONSIDER: Kitchen Geeks Fat Separator Measuring Cup
+RUNNER UP: Kitchen Geeks Fat Separator Measuring Cup

 This fat separator has a 4-cup container featuring a coarse strainer at the top and a bottom release to remove rich liquids while leaving the fat behind.
 The bottom release is precise enough to dispense stocks into ice cube trays with precision for easy, mess-free freezing.
 The Kitchen Geeks separator can be used for soups and gravies, as well as for clarifying butter and even dispensing pancake batter—it’s a great multitasker in the kitchen.